The Centre for Social Work Research (CSWR) aims to:

 Louise also lectures on the Early Childhood programmes at UEL, contributing to modules online and on campus, centred around additional needs and disability.

 4th European Conference For Social Work Research: Bolzen/Bolzano (2014)

 Paper presented - Second-generation African-Caribbean men and psychosis: Developing frameworks for anti-discriminatory mental health research

-I am currently completing my research on ‘An exploratory study of the processes of Supportive Music and Imagery therapy conducted in South Korea’ at The Tavistock and Portman / University of East London.
+She is currently completing her research on ‘An exploratory study of the processes of Supportive Music and Imagery therapy conducted in South Korea’ at The Tavistock and Portman / University of East London.

-I have supervised the Supportive Music and Imagery (SMI), a brief music psychotherapy, for the past 10 years.
+She has supervised the Supportive Music and Imagery (SMI), a brief music psychotherapy, for the past 10 years.
 SMI works with a client’s supportive resources (the supportive imagery) and uses one simple recorded piece of music, arts and verbal dialogue.
-I became very impressed by the changes made by the clients in six SMI sessions and this motivated me to embark on a PhD study to explore the SMI method further.
+She became very impressed by the changes made by the clients in six SMI sessions and this motivated her to embark on a PhD study to explore the SMI method further.

 The investigation applies grounded theory to analyse data and uses case studies to present the findings.
 There are two sets of cases analysed.
 The first consists of cases conducted by SMI trainees, the second of cases conducted by SMI graduates, both supervised by me.
 Through a matrix of eight grounded theory categories and the interactions between the categories, an interaction model of the SMI process has been generated.

 The study finds that the process of SMI is an ego enhancing process by internalizing the client’s good object (supportive imagery) through expressive media.
 In SMI, the whole process of focusing and enhancing the experience of the supportive imagery can be understood as a reparative process of ‘symbol formation’ of the good part of the self.